ibm-cloud-docs/solution-tutorials/vpc-site2site-vpn.md

    {: codeblock}

 When using the console, you may need to refresh your browser to see updated status information after deleting a resource.
 {: tip}

+Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
+You can reclaim the resource by deleting it permanently or restore it within the retention period.
+See this document on how to [use resource reclamation](https://{DomainName}/docs/account?topic=account-resource-reclamation).
+{: tip}

 ## Expand the tutorial